rafee-sp/Url-shortner-backend/README.md

 # Url-shortner-backend
-Url shortner backend with java spring boot with redis
+Url shortner backend with java spring boot and redis